-- All students, regardless of income, are able to obtain a student loan. - Interest payment begins on the day the loan is disbursed. - Student is responsible for interest accrued during in-school and deferment periods. - Interest payments can be paid monthly, quarterly, or be capitalized by the lender and added to loan principal. - Borrower can receive subsidized and unsubsidized loans for the same period. - Combined total of both programs cannot exceed Federal Stafford Loan Program annual limits.

-• Students must apply for subsidized loans first.
+- Non-need based loan. - Interest payment begins on the day the loan is disbursed. - Student is responsible for interest accrued during in-school and deferment periods. - Interest payments can be paid monthly, quarterly, or be capitalized by the lender and added to loan principal. - Borrower may receive subsidized and unsubsidized loans for the same period. - Combined total of both programs cannot exceed Federal Stafford Loan Program annual limits. - Students must apply for subsidized loans first.